adminundcode/libamt/README.md

 ## Install dependencies

-Along the normal C++ compiler, you we use the system libwsman and libxerces packages.
+Along the normal C++ compiler, you use the system libwsman and libxerces packages.

+This requieres openwsman > 2.5.
+This is fullfilled by Ubuntu 18.04 and above.
+For Ubuntu 16.04 you need to compile openwsman by yourself.
+See my blog adminundcode.de for instructions.

  apt-get install libopenwsman-dev libwsman-clientpp-dev libxerces-c-dev